morphogencc/Cinder-XUI/README.md

 Name | Description
 -----|-------------
-texture | relative path to jpeg, gif or png image in the assets folder
+texture | relative path to jpeg, gif or png image in the assets folder alignment | "left" (locked to top-left corner of frame) or "center" (centered in frame) width | width of frame (defaults to texture size if not provided) height | height of frame (defaults to texture size if not provided)

 __Lua Callbacks:__